 Grant has over 15 years' experience in the Gladstone area tourism industry, gained as managing director of the Cassidy Hospitality Group, a specialist group which owns and operates accommodation and restaurant businesses in the region.
 His 15 year's media experience provides a depth of understanding of sales, marketing and media management.
 As a very active and long-term contributor to the area's community organisations Grant understands local issues, having been Chairman of Capricorn Enterprise – the region's peak tourism and economic development organisation and as a former member of the Tourism Queensland Board.
 In the latter role he chaired the Audit and Risk Committee.
 Grant has also previously held board positions with organisations such as Rockhampton Girls Grammar School and CQ University Australia.
 Recently, Grant was one of the three Rockhampton representatives to attend The Queensland Plan forums.
 Grant is also Chairman of the Capricorn Business Advisory Committee and a board member of Regional Development Australia - Fitzroy and Central West, as well as Chairman of the Salvation Army Rockhampton Red Shield Business Appeal Committee.
 Grant is a member of the Audit and Compliance Committee and Risk Comittee.

 Appointed 1 October 2015 until 30 September 2018.
 Reappointed from 1 October 2018.
-Grant is the Chair of GPC’s Governance, Risk and Compliance Committee and is also a member of GPC’s Finance, Investment and Audit Committee.
+Grant is the Chair of GPC’s Governance, Risk and Compliance Committee and is also a member of GPC’s Finance, Investment, Commercial and Audit Committee.

 Marita is a Chartered Accountant, Certified Internal Auditor and Certified in Risk Management Assurance.
 She has 27 years’ experience as a governance, risk management and accounting professional, supporting organisations in improving operations and accomplishing objectives through the evaluation of decision making, risk management, internal control and governance processes.
 She is the National Lead Partner Risk Advisory